Who We Are

 Service to our neighbors is a major part of our covenant, so we look for ways that our multigenerational congregation can serve together.
 We house the Hingham Food Pantry and help with the organization of produce for over 150 families before Thanksgiving and Christmas.
 We give one monetary collection each month to service programs.
 On Sunday before Memorial Day, the congregation meets at the High Street Cemetery to replace flags at the gravestones of veterans.
 And at least once a year, we hold a Red Cross Blood Drive.

 We invite you to join us on Sundays when we worship together, gathering peace and strength for the coming week and beyond.
-Children attend the first part our service before going to their religious education classes.
+Children attend the first part of our service before going to their religious education classes.
 You are welcome to come and see us in action.
-Due to COVID precautions, we are currently worshiping together online.
+Due to COVID precautions, we encourage you to call ahead (781-749-1671) if you have any questions or concerns regarding our in-person services and the protocols we have in place to create a situation where our youngest and unvaccinated are as protected as we can make them.
 Visit our Sunday Mornings page for details.